AndrzejWinogradow/Nauka_Py/readme.md

-# X practice and theory
+# Python practice and theory

 ## Table of Contents
 * [General Info](#general-information)